 Middle School Grades 5-8: 8:00am – 3:15pm

 Elementary School Grades K-4: 8:20am – 3:30pm

 Elementary School Grades K-4: 9:20am – 3:30pm

 How much homework will my children get per day?

 In short, as much as necessary for students to be academically successful, and this can be VERY different for each individual child.
-Please also consider and believe the PPA Vision and Mission, specifically, “rigorous academic instruction”.
-For our school, a good rule of thumb will be 10 minutes for every grade level per day.
+For our school, a good rule of thumb will be 10 minutes multiplied by grade level per day.
 There will be times where work is lighter and work is heavier like any school.